Updated 15th November 2022.

 - Processes meats and foods

 - Biscuits, pastries etc

-WHY?
-They contain saturated fats including heavily saturated fats such as palm oils, and possibly trans fats which actively raise your bad cholesterol and lower your good cholesterol.
+This is because they contain saturated fats, including heavily saturated fats such as palm oils, and possibly trans fats, which actively raise your bad cholesterol (LDL) and lower your good cholesterol (HDL).

 - fibre – oats (porridge, Cholestero-Low), beans/lentils.